 The technique of random surveys was employed to sample butterflies and to gather butterflies using a sweep net was used to collect butterflies from the two experimental sites.
-Following the collecting and killing of the butterflies in the various bottles with 70% alcohol, the butterflies got to use the pin and spread their wings on a spreading board before being moved to wooden boxes sized 15 x 45 centimeters fitted with four corners naphthalene balls.
+Following the collecting and killing of the butterflies in the various bottles with 70% alcohol, the butterflies got to use the pin and spread their wings on a spreading board before being moved to wooden boxes sized 15 x 45 cm 2 fitted with four corners of naphthalene balls.

 Result